charlieellington/energy-flow/pages/03-projects/Waitlist-app/scratchpad-waitlist.md

 - End-to-end copy audit – remove dead sections and adjust flow step-by-step.
 - Walk through the README as a first-time user, note friction points and patch.
 - Review the original template repo for helper-file ideas to possibly port later (low priority).
+- Fix energy-flow pages not working on deployment (investigate content-check failures).

 ---